Dragon Age: The Veilguard: Critical reception

 Critics enjoyed Veilguards graphics and level design but were divided on the game's combat.
 Bickerton felt that Veilguards strongest feature was its action gameplay, writing "mastering combat and party composition is a thoroughly rewarding experience from start to finish".
 He also highlighted the game's "accessibility and difficulty settings" as being welcoming for more casual players.
 Hetfeld viewed Veilguards combat as functional but repetitive, without "much room for strategy", and similar to numerous other games.
 Hafer called the boss fights the highlight of combat.
-Parrish praised the combo system, the new elemental effects on weapons, and the ability for player mages to switch between melee and ranged for a "kinetic, almost chaotic energy".
+Parrish praised the combo system, the new elemental effects on weapons, and the ability for player mages to switch between melee and ranged combat for a "kinetic, almost chaotic energy".
 However, she critiqued the length of encounters from the "wave after wave of tanky enemies with multiple health bars".
-Harper thought the combat was "hit or miss", and that the combo system was less complex than Inquisition and the Mass Effect games.
+Harper thought the combat was "hit or miss", and that the combo system was less complex than in Inquisition and the Mass Effect games.
 Hafer stated that the game has "visual splendor", and Harper called it "graphically gorgeous".
 Parrish opined that the "companions and environments are arresting in their design".
-Bickerton thought the level design was an improvement on Inquisitions "bland open zones", and praised side quests for their depth and the rewarding of exploration with "useful loot and impactful plot points".
+Bickerton thought that the level design was an improvement on Inquisitions "bland open zones", and praised side quests for their depth and the rewarding of exploration with "useful loot and impactful plot points".
 Morton viewed each area's "incredible visual design" as a standout feature of Veilguard.
 She found it was better off for removing Inquisitions "giant zones" and having "more constrained maps of coiled corridors and clearings".